Justin Jackson (American football): College career

 After being one of the most successful high school running backs in Illinois history, Jackson joined the Northwestern Wildcats football team in 2014.
 Jackson has also set many records in his collegiate career.
-In his freshman year, he started five of 12 games which he led the Wildcats in rushing each week, finishing with 1,187 yards and 10 touchdowns on 245 carries (22 catches, 201 yards, one touchdown receiving) to earn honorable mention All-Big Ten notice from league coaches.
-Jackson was a second-team All-Big Ten pick in 2015, racking up 1,418 yards and five scores on 312 carries (ranked third in the FBS), along with 21 catches and 162 yards as a receiver.
-In 2016, Jackson still carried the ball 226 times for 1,300 yards and 12 scores – and caught 33 passes for 210 yards – in a second-team all-conference junior season by coaches.
+In his freshman year, he started five of 12 games which he led the Wildcats in rushing each week, finishing with 1,187 yards and 10 touchdowns on 245 carries (22 catches, 201 yards, one touchdown receiving).
+Jackson was a second-team All-Big Ten Conference pick in 2015, racking up 1,418 yards and five scores on 312 carries (ranked third in the Football Bowl Subdivision), along with 21 catches and 162 yards as a receiver.
+In 2016, Jackson still carried the ball 226 times for 1,300 yards and 12 scores – and caught 33 passes for 210 yards – in an all-conference junior season by coaches.
 He finished off the year with a 224-yard, three-touchdown effort against the Pitt Panthers in the 2016 Pinstripe Bowl where he showed off his quickness, vision, and efficient running style.
 Jackson became the leading rusher in Northwestern history and became the ninth player in NCAA history to have four years with 1,000 yards.
 He was a second-team All-Big Ten selection with 287 carries for 1,311 yards and 11 touchdowns rushing along with 44 catches for 276 receiving yards.